Approach Avoidance Task (AAT)

 FREE for use with an Inquisit Lab or Inquisit Web license.Available Test Forms

-The approach avoidance task as a measure of implicit attitude towards alcohol as described in Wiers et al 2009
+The approach avoidance task as a measure of implicit attitude towards alcohol as described in Wiers et al 2009.
+These scripts use a gamepad.

 The approach avoidance task as described in Wiers et al 2009 using the mouse